Travel Guide to Marinduque Island: The Heart of the Philippines

 Marinduque is famously known as the “Heart of the Philippines”, simply because the island is heart-shaped.
 Geographically speaking, it is the reference point of all maps in the country since it is situated in the center of the Philippine archipelago.

-Marinduque is composed of six municipalities namely Boac – provincial capital, Gasan, Mogpog, Buenavista, Torrijos and Santa Cruz.
+Marinduque is composed of six municipalities namely Boac – the provincial capital, Gasan, Mogpog, Buenavista, Torrijos, and Santa Cruz.
 Other than that, it is surrounded by the crystalline waters of the Sibuyan Sea and Tayabas Bay.
 Marinduque is well-known for the Moriones Festival that is being celebrated throughout the Holy Week.

 In this Travel Guide to Marinduque Island Blog, we listed some tips on how you can do your own DIY trip to Marinduque.
 We also included Marinduque Island Itinerary, Things to do and see, Tour Packages, how to get there and more.

 Cebu Pacific now offers flights from Manila to Marinduque Island.
 The flight schedule is every Monday, Wednesday, and Saturday.
 The Manila-Marinduque Flight will depart from the Ninoy Aquino International Airport (NAIA) Terminal 4 in Manila.

 Option No. 1 Roro Bus from Manila to Marinduque

 Ride a bus from Cubao bound to Marinduque.
 Jac liner offers daily trips for only P900 – P1000 per person.

 Option No. 2 Travel to Lucena City — (Manila – Dalahican Port Lucena – Balanacan Port Marinduque)

 - Ride a bus from Cubao or Buendia (near LRT station) en route to Lucena Grand Terminal, Lucena.

 - Take a jeep or tricycle to Dalahican Port.